louisstow/ftr-proj/NOTES.md

 # Replacing User Interface

-Replacing the user interface is straight forward by re-using the controller and creating a new View.
+Replacing the user interface is straight forward by re-using the Controller and StateManager and creating a new View.
 The CLI class is an example of a View.
 If we wanted to replace it with a web interface you would only need to initialise the dependencies then pass them into a Controller instance which a View could then use to achieve the same business logic.

-Generic application state management was not implemented as there are few application states (first number, next number) but could be a further addition.
-I would implement this using the [State Pattern](https://gameprogrammingpatterns.com/state.html).
+I used the State Pattern to manage application state which can be shared across any implementation of a user inteface.
+See an example of a React web interface using these re-usable classes in `example_web_view.ts`.
+The StateManager class knows how to handle input and which states to transition.
+This method allows us to replace the user interface but also increase complexity of application state without heavy rewrites.

 # Production Readiness